LimelightVision/LimelightDocs/docs/software_change_log.rst

 The new capture latency entry represents the time between the end of the exposure of the middle row of LL's sensor and the beginning of the processing pipeline.

 Capture latency replaces the estimated "11ms" value we have recommended in the past.
-For each capture mode, we profiled the best-case image pipeline time (sensor, ISP, driver, memory transfer), and subtracted slightly less than half the total image capture time to arrive at the values posted to "cl".
+For each capture mode, we profiled the best-case image pipeline time (sensor, ISP, driver, memory transfer), and added slightly less than half the total image readout time to arrive at the values posted to "cl".
 Our profiling procedure captures photons-to-memory latency with an LED Rig and a lot of profiling software.

 New Quality Threshold for AprilTags